Arizona Psychology Doctorate Programs

 Arizona Clinical Psychologist Salary and Job Outlook

-Clinical, counseling and school psychologists in Arizona earn an average of about $65,000 per year, according to the U.S. Bureau of Labor Statistics.
-While this is higher than the overall average wage for all workers in the state, which is about $50,000, the state is one of the worst-paying, unfortunately.
-But sought-after job candidates can earn about $100,000.
+Clinical and counseling psychologists in Arizona earn an average of $109,550 per year, according to the U.S. Bureau of Labor Statistics.
+This is far higher than the overall average wage for all workers in the state, which is $63,040.
+The most skilled and sought-after job candidates will be pleased to know the top 10% of psychologist salaries in Arizona start at $179,200.

 SEE ALSO: Arizona Clinical Psychologist Salary Outlook

-Over the next several years, the U.S. economy is expected to add about 5% of the number of jobs it has now, but clinical psychologist positions in Arizona look to grow by nearly 25%, the third-highest growth rate projected in the U.S. for the job.
+Over the next decade the U.S. economy is expected to see a 4% growth rate, but clinical psychologist positions in Arizona look to grow by nearly 27%, the second-highest growth rate projected in the U.S. for the job.